dmpv/softpro-swift-styleguide/README.md

 4. **Acronyms**

-   Acronyms in names (e.g. URL) should be all-caps except when it’s the start of a name that would otherwise be lowerCamelCase, in which case it should be uniformly lower-cased
+   Acronyms in names (e.g. URL) should be all-caps except when it’s the start of a name that would otherwise be lowerCamelCase, in which case it should be uniformly lower-cased:
    ```swift
    class URLValidator {
      func isValidURL(_ url: URL) -> Bool { ... }